kpine/zwave-js-server-docker/README.md

 # zwave-js-server-docker

-A minimal docker container for [zwave-js-server](https://github.com/zwave-js/zwave-js-server/).
-This container provides a usable zwave-js-server and nothing else.
-The zwave-js-server is a websocket application that hosts the [Z-Wave JS](https://github.com/zwave-js/node-zwave-js) driver software.
+A minimal docker container for [Z-Wave JS Server](https://github.com/zwave-js/zwave-js-server/).
+This container provides a usable Z-Wave JS Server and little else.

-For a more functional application that also provides the zwave-js-server, use [Z-Wave JS UI](https://github.com/zwave-js/zwave-js-ui) instead.
+For a more functional application that also provides the Server, use [Z-Wave JS UI](https://github.com/zwave-js/zwave-js-ui) instead.

 ## Docker Configuration

-Z-Wave JS (the driver) stores information about the Z-Wave network in a set of cache files.
+The Z-Wave JS driver stores information about the Z-Wave network in a set of cache files.
 When the server restarts, the driver loads the network information from the cache.
 Without this information the network will not be fully usable right away.
 Therefore it is very important that the cache files are persisted between container restarts.

 The `docker run` examples below use an environment file to provide all of the Z-Wave network keys.